Singular limits of K\"ahler-Ricci flow on Fano $G$-manifolds: Introduction

 \begin{theo} There are two $\mathrm{SO}_4(\mathbb{C})$-manifolds and one $\mathrm{Sp}_4(\mathbb{C})$-manifold on which the K\"ahler-Ricci flow (\ref{kahler-Ricci-flow}) develops singularities of type II. \end{theo}

-Note that $\mathrm{SO}_4(\mathbb{C})$ and $\mathrm{Sp}_4(\mathbb{C})$ are both semisimple. \footnote{In fact, $\mathrm{Sp}_4(\mathbb{C})$ is simple and $\mathrm{SO}_4(\mathbb{C})$ is semisimple, however $\mathrm{SO}_n(\mathbb{C})$ is simple when $n\ge 5$.} Thus Theorem \ref{SO(4)} is deduced directly from Theorem \ref{singular-type2}.
-Theorem \ref{SO(4)} provides the first example of Fano manifolds on which the K\"ahler-Ricci flow develops singularity of type II and solved the problem raised by the second named author. \footnote{We would like to thank the referee for telling us that Sz\'ekelyhidi and Delcroix have strongly expected to know the limit behavior of K\"ahler-Ricci flow on those three Fano manifolds (cf. \cite[Page 79]{Del1}).}
+Since $\mathrm{SO}_4(\mathbb{C})$ and $\mathrm{Sp}_4(\mathbb{C})$ are both semisimple, \footnote{In fact, $\mathrm{Sp}_4(\mathbb{C})$ is simple and $\mathrm{SO}_4(\mathbb{C})$ is semisimple, however $\mathrm{SO}_n(\mathbb{C})$ is simple when $n\ge 5$.} Theorem \ref{SO(4)} is deduced directly from Theorem \ref{singular-type2}.
+Theorem \ref{SO(4)} provides the first example of Fano manifolds on which the K\"ahler-Ricci flow develops singularity of type II and solved the problem raised by the second named author. \footnote{We would like to thank the referee for telling us that Sz\'ekelyhidi and Delcroix have a related speculation on the limit behavior of K\"ahler-Ricci flow on those Fano manifolds (cf. \cite[Page 79]{Del1}).}

-In the proof of Theorem \ref{singular-type2}, we need to study the geometric deformation of $G$-manifolds in the Cheeger-Gromov topology.
-We shall prove that the limit space of Cheeger-Gromov is still a $G$-manifold (cf. Proposition \ref{g-structure}).
-Our method is to study the deformation of holomorphic vector fields induced by the group $G$ under $K\times K$-invariant metrics (cf. Proposition \ref{vector-limit}).
-The $K\times K$-invariant metrics will play a crucial role in the proof of Proposition \ref{vector-limit} (also see in the proof of Lemma \ref{nondegenerate-vector}).
-Another ingredient is that we prove the complex structure preserved in the limit space by assuming that $G$ is semisimple (cf. Proposition \ref{bi-holo}).
+We note that the K\"ahler metrics of flow (\ref{kahler-Ricci-flow}) preserves $K\times K$-invariant if the initial metric $\omega_0$ is $K\times K$-invariant.
+Then by the contradiction argument, the proof of Theorem \ref{singular-type2} reduces to studying the geometric deformation of $G$-manifolds with $K\times K$-invariant metrics $\omega_i$ in the smooth topology (cf. Proposition \ref{g-structure} and Proposition \ref{bi-holo}).
+Although we shall assume the $K\times K$-invariant condition on those $\omega_i$ in proofs of both of Proposition \ref{g-structure} and Proposition \ref{bi-holo}, the $K\times K$-invariant condition for $\omega_0$ in Theorem \ref{singular-type2} can be removed by using a recent result for the uniqueness problem of limits of K\"ahler-Ricci flow in \cite{WangZ2, HL}.(cf. Theorem \ref{singular-type2-2}).